wadey/rabbithole/README.md

 ## How to run

+The simplest way is to just execute `app.js` with `node`:

+    node app.js                         # will run on port 8165 by default RABBITHOLE_PORT=9999 node app.js    # choose your own port

-`app.js` exports a Server instance, so you can run it with any NodeJS server launcher.
+`app.js` also exports a Server instance, so you can run it with any NodeJS server launcher.
 I like to use [spark](http://github.com/senchalabs/spark).
 To start on port 8165:

-    spark -p 8165
+    spark -p 8165 app.js

 ## Endpoints